 - Your FFF files should now be restored in the respective folders they were last in before being deleted.

 Mac operating systems do things a bit differently.
-All deleted files are sent to the Trash and they remain there until you manually empty it out or set up a schedule for when those files should be deleted automatically.
+All deleted files are sent to the Trash and they remain there until you manually empty them out or set up a schedule for when those files should be deleted automatically.
 To retrieve files from your Trash, follow these steps:

 - Find the Trash icon along your dock and click it to open it.